Fort Worth Drug Crime Defense Lawyer

 According to the Office of National Drug Control Policy, there is a belief within the criminal justice system that drug crimes lead to other types of criminal behavior.
 For this reason, prosecutors in our state tend to be tough on individuals charged with drug crimes.
 We’ve seen this first-hand, our attorney is also a former prosecutor.
 Let us protect your rights as aggressively as the prosecution is seeking to convict you.

 First Offender Drug Programs in Texas

 Tarrant County offers a diversion program for many first-time drug offenders.
 Through this program, you can avoid the traditional criminal court process and consequences.
 While you must plead guilty to the charge brought against you, you also get deferred sentencing.
 If you successfully complete the program, you earn the ability to withdraw your plea and the prosecution will dismiss its case against you.

 You have only 90 days from the date of our case filing to apply for this program, and you must work with an attorney to submit the necessary paperwork.
-For more information, reach out to an attorney at Goza & Carreras, Attorneys at Law today.
+For more information, reach out to an attorney at The Carreras Law Group, P.C. today.

 Call us at (817) 402-2188 today.
 We represent clients in Fort Worth, Arlington, and Tarrant County.